 Where can I view the exam tutorials that appear before a certification exam without actually launching an exam?

 Refer to our Exam Tutorials page.
 Tutorials are available for all of our exams.

-Where can I find information about current, new, and upcoming Certiport certification exams and learning products?
+Where can I find information about current, new, and upcoming Certiport certification exams, practice tests, and learning products?

 Refer to our Product Releases page.
 This page also details the available localizations for any given exam or practice test.